Naludrag/AIT/Labo1/Labo1.md

 -rw-r--r--  1 root root    0 Sep 23 11:54 originalsym
 -rw-r--r--  1 root root    0 Sep 23 11:54 symLinkedFile
 ```
-At this point we can see clearly that the backup command zip  did not preserve the hard link (the two files have not the same inode id ),neither the symbolic link .
+At this point we can clearly see that the backup command zip did not preserve the hard link (the two files have not the same inode id ), neither the symbolic link.

-Now ,we will do the same backup-restore but using the tar command :
+Now, we will do the same backup-restore but using the tar command :

-1.Performing a backup :
+1. Performing a backup :
 ```bash
 osboxes@osboxes:/$ sudo tar -cvpzf /mnt/backup1/backup.tar.gz ~
 ```
-2.Restore the archive to /tmp:
+2. Restore the archive to /tmp:
 ```bash
 osboxes@osboxes:/mnt/backup1$ sudo tar -zxvf /mnt/backup1/backup.tar.gz -C /tmp
 ```

 As well as the previous task the backup command tar preserve both the hard link and the symblic one .this is the result :

 ```bash